univention/univention-corporate-server/doc/manual/windows/ad-connection.rst

 You can configure the :program:`Active Directory Connection` to synchronize only a specific selection of source objects.
+You can select the source objects according to the following criteria, described in detail in the following sections:

+* Selecting objects by location in the LDAP subtree
+* Selecting objects by matching an LDAP filter
+* Selecting all items except by location in the LDAP subtree
+* Selecting all items except by matching an LDAP filter

 Allow only specific LDAP subtrees
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~